solaranamnesis/edward-king/remarks-concerning-stones/full-text-english.md

 *) Clem.
 Alex. lib.
 1. --- Stromatum.

-It is hard to conceive how mankind should ever have been led to so accursed an abomination, as the worship of stocks, and stones, at all: but, as far as any thing so horrid is to be accounted for, there is no way so likely of rendering a possible account; as that of concluding, that some of these pyramidal stones, at least, like the image of _Diana_, actually did fall, in the earliest ages, from the clouds; in the same manner as these pyramidal stones fell, in 1794, in Tuscany.
+It is hard to conceive how mankind should ever have been led to so accursed an abomination, as the worship of stocks, and stones, at all: but, as far as anything so horrid is to be accounted for, there is no way so likely of rendering a possible account; as that of concluding, that some of these pyramidal stones, at least, like the image of _Diana_, actually did fall, in the earliest ages, from the clouds; in the same manner as these pyramidal stones fell, in 1794, in Tuscany.

 _Plutarch_, it is well known, mentions* a stone which formerly fell from the clouds, in _Thrace_, and which _Anaxagoras_ fancied* to have fallen from the sun.